Dr. Jason Miller

 Why Traditional Chinese Medicine?

-TCM is a holistic, self-reflective medical system that is based on principles that have been derived through observation of phenomena in the natural world.
-These principles are applied throughout the holistic system of TCM, including to physiology of the human body, as well as to the materials that are used to treat it.
-TCM’s methods and theoretical foundations have been refined over time as doctors have treated patients and recorded their findings.
-It is a rich source of empirical evidence for the use of an elaborate set of medicines, therapies, and approaches for normalizing human physiology that has been successfully employed in the prevention and management of disease and for the promotion of longevity for thousands of years.
+TCM is an integrated, self-reflective medical system based on principles derived through observation of the natural world.
+These principles are applied throughout TCM, including physiology of the human body and the materials used to treat it.
+TCM’s methods and theoretical foundations have been refined over centuries as doctors have treated patients and recorded their findings.
+It is a rich source of empirical evidence for the use of an elaborate set of medicines, therapies, and approaches for normalizing human physiology that has been successfully employed in the prevention and management of disease and for the promotion of longevity.

 The Macro-Ecological Perspective